-The Baltimore Ravens are 4.5-point favorites (-110) against the Las Vegas Raiders in NFL odds for the Monday Night Football opener and the de facto debut of the Raiders’ $1.9-billion Allegiant Stadium.
+The Baltimore Ravens were 4.5-point favorites (-110) against the Las Vegas Raiders in NFL odds for the 2021 Monday Night Football opener and the de facto debut of the Raiders’ $1.9-billion Allegiant Stadium.

 NFL betting is a unique and thrilling experience regardless of your football expertise and online sports betting experience.
 And it doesn’t take long to learn how to read NFL betting odds if you’ve never bet on the NFL or want a refresher.

 How many points will a team win or lose by?

 The spread, aka point spread, is the margin by which one team is favored, i.e., margin of victory, as determined by the sportsbook.

 The spread for the Ravens-Raiders game was 4.5 points, meaning Lamar Jackson and the Ravens needed to win by at least 4.5 points to win the bet, whereas the Raiders needed to either win outright or lose by four or fewer points to win the bet.
 Spread odds are displayed as: Ravens -4.5 (-110) at Raiders +4.5 (-110).

 If, for example, the Ravens won 31-24, the margin of victory is seven points and enough to cash tickets for those who bet on the Ravens.
 But if the Ravens won 31-29 after Derek Carr connected with Darren Waller on a last-second touchdown but missed the game-tying two-point conversion, they’d still win the game, obviously, but wouldn’t cash tickets.

 If you placed a winning bet, what’s the payout?

 That depends on two things: the bet amount, aka stake, and odds.
 In this example, the odds are -110 for both sides of the spread, which is usually the case but not always.
 If you won the Ravens’ bet with a $110 stake, you’d receive a payout of $210 (including stake).